Happy0/ssb-chess/README.md

 * dest - the destination square
 * pgnMove - the [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) of the move.
 * fen - the position of the board after the move in [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) notation.
-* promotion (optional) - A letter donating the piece a pawn should be promoted to (b,n,q,r denoting bishop, knight, queen and rook respectively.)
+* promotion (optional) - A letter denoting the piece a pawn should be promoted to (b,n,q,r denoting bishop, knight, queen and rook respectively.)

 ```javascript
 {